nhanb/fundoshi/docs/index.rst

 Fundoshi - The universal manga data extractor
 =============================================

-Fundoshi is nifty library that lets you search for and extract manga series' data from many online manga reader websites.
+Fundoshi is nifty python library that lets you search for and extract manga series' data from many online manga reader websites.

 Parse series data
 ------------------